Neural Fabric · MCP

 One agent captures a decision.
 A completely different agent, in a different tool, on a different day, queries it immediately: the source, the confidence, the timestamp.

-SESSION A · CLAUDE.AI User "capture this decision" Claude.ai calls fabric_assert Neural Fabric assertion stored persists forever · knowledge persists across every agent · SESSION B · COMPOSER Composer calls fabric_query Composer calls fabric_task User reads prior decisions task written back to Fabric · visible to all agents
+SESSION A · CLAUDE.AI User "capture this decision" Claude.ai calls fabric_assert Neural Fabric assertion stored persists forever · knowledge persists across every agent · SESSION B · COMPOSER Composer calls fabric_query Composer calls fabric_task User reads prior decisions task written back to Neural Fabric · visible to all agents

 03 | Connect